mlava/wordle/README.md

 Yes, that's right.
 Wordle in your Roam Research graph.

+**New:**
+- Now compatible with the new user-defined hotkeys function - see Hotkeys option in Roam Research Settings
+- fixed focus bug after entering a word that isn't in the allowed words

 ![image](https://user-images.githubusercontent.com/6857790/209258029-b952c32f-7835-4485-897a-03da32ac17de.png)

 You can trigger this extension from the Command Palette using 'Play Wordle'.
 Or, use the SmartBlock command <%WORDLE%>.